Topazoo/OpenAI-Python-Client/README.md

 ## Example

 All I've got in lieu of real docs for now :).
-Run a local chatbot from your command line:
+Run a local chatbot to play Dungeons and Dragons from your command line:

 1. Install this library as a PyPi package